Lesley Kehoe Galleries Online

 Expressions of the fleeting, transient nature of life, her pieces are both painting and object, decorative and functional – a bewitchingly ambivalent form.

 Confronting and exploring the universality of human experience she is unafraid to express the negative, the dark, the decay and transience of life.
-By juxtaposing it with the positive, light and fecund her works not only create a seductive aesthetic but reach out to the psyche with powerful, visceral impacts.
+By juxtaposing it with the positive, light and fecund, her works not only create a seductive aesthetic but reach out to the psyche with powerful, visceral impacts.

 I use traditional Japanese techniques in the manufacture of the screen, but I draw on a variety of materials and my own emotions and creativity for the surface expression and I make them something that relates to the contemporary world in which I live.
-I place ‘now’ on the everchanging canvas of the screen, transforming mundane everyday space into the exotic.

-Maio Motoko
+In the work of Maio Motoko

 1948